SP1

 Use NetworkProver directly

-By using the sp1_sdk::NetworkProver struct directly, you can call async functions directly and have programmatic access to the proof ID.
+By using the sp1_sdk::NetworkProver struct directly, you can call async functions directly and have programmatic access to the proof ID and download proofs by ID.

 impl NetworkProver {